 Checking Your Mirena Coil

 You should check your mirena coil after every period.
 This is super easy to do!
-Simply put your finger/s into your vagina and check that you can feel the strings.
+Simply put your finger/s inside yourself and check that you can feel the strings.
 They should be somewhat coiled around your cervix.
 If anything feels a bit strange, you should contact your doctor.

 Frequently Asked Questions